Overview of the Power BI service content pack program

 Frequently asked questions

-Can I build a Power BI Service content pack for a third-party SaaS application that I don’t own?
+Can I as a third party, build a Power BI Service content pack for a SaaS application that I don’t own?

-No, we currently require signing a partner agreement with the owner of the SaaS application prior to publishing the content pack in the service.
+We require signing a partner agreement with the owner of the SaaS application prior to publishing a content pack in the service.
 As a third-party, you will need to facilitate signing of the partner agreement with the SaaS application owner.

 I don’t have a public developer API for my service.
 Can I still build a Power BI service content pack that pulls the data directly from the data storage?